 The disclosures provided in this document are not required to be, and have not been, externally audited and do not constitute any part of the EAB's financial statements.
-However, some of the information within the disclosures also appears in the EAB plc's 2022 Annual Report and Accounts, which are subject to external audit.
+However, some of the information within the disclosures also appears in the EAB plc's 2023 Annual Report and Accounts, which are subject to external audit.

 The responsibility for identifying and managing the principal risks rests with EAB's Board of Directors, who are also responsible for setting EAB's strategy, risk appetite and control Framework.
-The Board considers that, as at 31 December 2022, it had in place adequate systems and controls with regard to EAB's risk profile and strategy.
+The Board considers that, as at 31 December 2023, it had in place adequate systems and controls with regard to EAB's risk profile and strategy.
 Furthermore, the Board can confirm that the EAB remained within defined limits for risk exposure throughout the year for all principal risks.
 EAB also operated in line with its internal capital targets.

 The Pillar 3 disclosures have been reviewed and approved by the Board Audit and Risk Committee (BARC) on behalf of the Board of Directors and approved thereafter by the Board of Directors.
 The disclosures of risk management objectives and procedures within this Pillar 3 document are detailed further within section 5 - Risk Management Objectives and Policies.
+The disclosures in this document have also been subject to senior management sign-off.